naturerobots/HSOS-SEP-PlantMap-2022/docs/index.md

 ## Current Problems In Agriculture :tractor:

 The current industrial agriculture has a couple of different problems, that have an **impact on all of us**.
-First it is responsible for one quarter of the world's greenhouse gas emissions[^1].
-Second the destruction of the Earths ecosystem resulting in substantial loss in biodiversity.
+First, it is responsible for one quarter of the world's greenhouse gas emissions[^1].
+Second, the destruction of the Earths ecosystem, resulting in substantial loss in biodiversity.
 Biodiversity describes the variety of living species on Earth[^2], including plants, animals and others.
-Due to the highly international market for agricultural products, farmers try to optimizes for yields and income.
-This results in huge areas that are optimized for machines, rather than small animals and wild plants.
+Due to the highly international market for agricultural products, farmers try to optimize for yields and income.
+This results in huge areas which are optimized for machines, rather than small animals and wild plants.
-Additionally the use of artificial fertilizer and pesticides, harm small insects on the ground and in the air.
-A study from 2017 showed a 75% decline of the flying insect biomass in protected areas in germany[^3].
+Additionally, the use of artificial fertilizer and pesticides, harm small insects on the ground and in the air.
+A study from 2017 showed a 75% decline of the flying insect biomass in protected areas in Germany[^3].
 In conclusion, **we have to change something** to preserve our Earth.

 ## Microfarming :seedling: